 They believe in changing perceptions and attitudes about the relevance and vital importance of sustainability as a progressive force for good.

 IEMA’s Public Diversity Commitment

 IEMA aims to create a diverse workforce and a diverse sustainability profession by engaging with partners of the Diverse Sustainability Initiative and reviewing internal practice.
 Our membership and corporate partnerships will be representative of our global community.
 We will do this under the three pillars of the Diverse Sustainability Initiative: educate, connect, and open.

 IEMA will educate stakeholders on the experiences of different groups within society and how they can support in breaking down barriers for access and progression, which will lead to a more diverse workforce.

 - All IEMA staff undertaking a training programme to identify how they can make changes in their role to support all members by the end of 2022.

 - Establishing reverse mentoring within IEMA for staff to learn about experiences of their colleagues and others within the sector by the end of 2022.

-- Undertaking research, along with partners of the Diverse Sustainability Initiative, to gain a wider understanding of the challenges and barriers that limit access and progression by the end of 2021.
+- Undertaking research, along with partners of the Diverse Sustainability Initiative, to gain a wider understanding of the challenges and barriers that limit access and progression by mid 2022.

 - Working with partners of the Diverse Sustainability Initiative to develop an education programme to assist in creating systemic change by the end of 2022.